mgm52/IRN-FrEIA/experiments.md

 		- Simplest way: replace our loss function with a GAN that discriminates between GT pairs of frames and irn-upscaled pairs, as well as between bicubic-downscaled pairs and irn-downscaled pairs.
 In fact, we may be able to get away without even changing the model architecture at all: just expect it to learn to up/downscale in a more stable manner given the loss function.
 		- More creative way: instead of comparing two frames using a GAN, take any image and synthesize a "next frame" by adding random noise, translation, rescaling, rotation, etc. For our loss function, check that `irn_downupscaled(gt_img)->irn_downupscaled(distort(gt_img))` is the same transformation as `gt_img->distort(gt_img)`.
 In other words, check that `irn_downupscaled(distort(gt_img)) == distort(irn_downupscaled(gt_img))`.
 To make it more accurate-to-life I could perhaps replace `distort()` with an optical-flow based motion prediction from real frames or some such.
 			- Update: it turns out this idea has ben explored by Rafal Mantiuk!
 This 2019 paper describes a couple of different transformations similar to what I described... https://arxiv.org/pdf/1902.10424.pdf
+			- *[Param]: There is actually a follow-up within our group.
+Look at this [project](https://www.cl.cam.ac.uk/research/rainbow/projects/tcr/).
+If you want to brainstorm, I should be able to convince Aamir to join us for a chat.
+I believe he had some ideas on extending TCR to videos but didn't have time to try them out.*

 - Idea: repurpose a trained IRN rescaling model into a super-resolution model by training an "assistant" network that converts from LR to LR_X, where LR_X is formatted in a way conducive to good upscaling by IRN.